This articles provides an overview of Sophos Patch Assessment and a list of questions and answers on how the Sophos Patch feature works.

-Sophos Patch (also known as just "Patch") is installed as part of the single installer for Endpoint Protection (Advanced and Enterprise only), supporting the same O/S and DB platforms, and is well integrated with Sophos Enterprise Console.
-Patch is included by default with Endpoint Protection Enterprise and is a chargeable ‘add-on’ for Endpoint Protection Advanced.
+Sophos Patch (also known as just "Patch") is installed as part of the single installer for Endpoint Protection Advanced, supporting the same O/S and DB platforms, and is well integrated with Sophos Enterprise Console.
+Patch is included in Endpoint Protection Advanced and all Enduser Protection licenses.

 2. How is Sophos Patch licensing controlled?

 Licensing of Patch controls the management server’s ability to download Patch files from the live Sophos Patch data feed on the internet.
 No patches will appear in the Sophos Enterprise Console unless Patch has been licensed.
 If the license expires, then access to the feed will stop and the local Patch data will become more stale as each unlicensed day passes.

 SophosLabs calculates ratings for each patch based on a number of parameters:

 - Software popularity – how popular is the vulnerable software

 - Access conditions – does the attacker need to be local or remote, to exploit the vulnerability